In this Leupold DeltaPoint Pro review, let's take a look at this awesome red dot sight's specs, and how it compares to other top brand products.

 Lens Coating & Tint

-Leupold features their DiamondCoat scratch-resistant aspheric lens for field use.
-Since it's an open emitter design, things can fall into the opening and dirt can build up over time.
+Leupold incorporates their DiamondCoat scratch-resistant aspheric lens for field use.
+Due to its open emitter design, there's a possibility that foreign objects can enter the opening, leading to the accumulation of dirt over time.

 Motion Sensor Technology (MST)

-The only downside of a motion sensor optic is during vehicle transport, and the sight will remain on as long as the car is moving.
+However, a drawback of this technology occurs during vehicle transport when the optic remains on as long as the car is moving.

 For the age of the Leupold DeltaPoint Pro, it's a piece of technology that many optic companies are using today on their products like the Sig MOTAC and Holosun's ShakeAwake.